cruelandunusual/baillie-gifford/LINKS.md

 ## Playlist of other work
 >[Playlist of complete films](https://www.youtube.com/playlist?list=PLSf4yC-kM8p7FxLL5mHpUCNuB2_qiWKbN)
-A list of 50+ complete videos made during my time as an inhouse editor.
+A YouTube playlist of complete videos made during my time as an inhouse editor.
 [Showreel](https://youtu.be/j3nW8g24qeg)
 A one minute showreel with some samples of work from the last few years.